BDC Hamburger Icon

 What is friction in e-commerce?

-Friction in e-commerce is anything that confuses, frustrates, distracts, discourages or annoys customers when they’re trying to complete an action on your website.
-Friction can occur while purchasing, filling out a web form, or navigating your site.
+Friction in e-commerce refers to any element that confuses, frustrates, distracts, discourages or annoys customers when they’re trying to complete an action on your website.
+Friction can occur at various points, including while visitors are purchasing, filling out a web form, or navigating your site.

-Websites with friction can squander web traffic, lose potential customers and produce fewer sales.
-Their brand reputation may suffer permanent damage.
+Websites with points of friction squander web traffic, lose potential customers and produce fewer sales.
+Perhaps even worse, their brand reputation may suffer permanent damage.

 What are the types of friction in e-commerce?

-There are several types of friction users may encounter on your e-commerce website:
+Visitors may encounter several types of friction while on your e-commerce website.

-• Technical friction: Technical friction, like buggy code that produces error messages, slow loading or display issues, can frustrate customers.
+• Technical friction: Technical friction includes bad code that produces error messages, as well as slow loading times, broken links and display issues.

-• Navigational friction: Navigational friction can stem from website design mistakes, like product listings that are difficult to find or a confusing checkout page.
-This can lead to shopping cart abandonment.
+• Navigational friction: Navigational friction can stem from website design mistakes, like difficult-to-find product listings or a confusing checkout page.

-• Content-related friction: Content-related friction can include confusing or misleading web copy, distracting links, or a lack of information about taxes, shipping, and other fees.
-Users may view content-related friction as a lack of transparency and end up feeling distrustful.
+• Content-related friction: Content-related friction includes confusing or misleading web copy, distracting links, or a lack of information about taxes, shipping and fees.

-• Payment-related friction: Payment-related friction includes limited payment options or too-rigorous authentication requirements.
-Customers may opt for a competitor that better meets their needs.
+• Payment-related friction: Payment-related friction includes limited payment options or overly rigorous authentication requirements.

 How can you reduce friction for your e-commerce website?

-Well-executed and thoughtful website design can minimize friction and lead to a better customer experience, more sales and more prospects in your sales funnel.
-Use the following website design tips to reduce friction on your website.
+A well-executed and thoughtful website design can minimize friction and lead to a better customer experience, increased sales and more prospects in your sales funnel.
+Use these website design tips to reduce friction on your website.

-Slow site speeds are a common source of e-commerce friction and shopping cart abandonment.
+Slow page loading is a common source of e-commerce friction and shopping-cart abandonment.
 Visitors can’t browse your products, learn about your brand or finalize a purchase if your website lags.
 Many users have experienced slow-loading checkout pages that cause frustration, leading them to abandon the purchase.

-• Regularly test your site speed so you’re the first to know when lagging occurs.
+• Test your site’s speed regularly so you’re the first to know when lagging occurs.

 • Optimize images.

-• Get rid of content that takes up too much space.
+• Remove content that takes up too much space.

 • Compress high-resolution content on product, landing and sales pages.